TommyWabg/switch2-controllers-windows10-dual-layouts/README.md

 # switch2 controllers
 An app to use switch 2 joycons on pc as gamepad and mouse

+### Usage

+No need to pair the controller in the bluetooth settings.

+Simply launch the app, and do what it says.

+If you already paired the joycons in windows bluetooth settings, remove it before attempting to use it with this app.

 ### Using as a mouse